rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 Switching from Windows to Ubuntu with the Gnome desktop is easy and hard.
 How can that be?
 It's simple, the basic operation of the desktop is similar to Windows.
 The file manager (Files) is similar to Windows Explorer and of course, Chrome or Edge work just like they do in Windows including syncing, extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
 You tap it and search for an application or pick from the running applications.

 So, what is the hard part?
 Things like killing a hung application, searching for files from the terminal, and checking free disk space are different and will take a little getting used to.
 It's a lot like working on Cisco IOS for years and then having to work on an Aruba or Juniper switch.
 At first, it's frustrating, you have to look up commands and it's frustrating.

 The reason for this guide is to help get you past the hurdles so that you can start enjoying Ubuntu.
 I promise that if you get over the hump your productivity as a network engineer will soar.
 Since MacOS is based on Open BSD Unix, once your muscle memory is up to speed you can jump back and forth easily between Windows, Mac and Linux.
 In a later chapter I will discuss the terminal tools that make Linux so much fun and so powerful for a network engineer.

+## Desktop Environments in Linux

-One of the big advantages for the Linux desktop is that you can customize almost everything since open source.
+One of the big advantages for Linux is that you can customize almost everything since it's open source.
 You can change the terminal you use, the file manager, the way almost anything works and even the desktop itself.

-The most popular desktop environments (DE) for Linux are Gnome (Ubuntu’s default), and KDE (which is available on Ubuntu) but there are many more.
+The first choice you have to make with Ubuntu is which Desktop Environment do  you want to us.
+The two most popular desktop environments (DE) for Linux are Gnome (Ubuntu’s default), and KDE (which is available on Ubuntu) but there are many more.
 I use the computer for work and just learned to customize Gnome to fit my workflow but I use Terminator for my terminal app.
+Here is a TecMint article on [Desktop Environments](https://www.tecmint.com/top-best-linux-lightweight-desktop-environments/).
+My advice is to start out with the standard Ubuntu with Gnome until you some comfort with Linux.

 I listen to a lot of podcasts and KDE Plasma, XFCE and MATE are highly recommended desktop environments (DE) that you may like better than Gnome.
 If you watched the second episode of Mr. Robot (Season 1 – which I highly recommend) there is a scene were an executive tells Elliot that he runs KDE but understands why Elliott prefers Gnome.